GOG-Games/How-to-Donate/README.md

 ## Cryptocurrency

 To increase anonymity, the only cryptocurrency accepted is [Monero](https://www.getmonero.org/) (XMR).
-Please see the [Alternative Cryptocurrencies](https://github.com/GOG-Games-com/wallet-addresses#alternative-cryptocurrencies) on how to donate with other coins. **Please be sure to enclose your transaction ID (TXID) in your email.**
+Please see the [Alternative Cryptocurrencies](https://github.com/GOG-Games-com/wallet-addresses#alternative-cryptocurrencies) on how to donate with other coins.

+> [!NOTE]
+> Please be sure to enclose your transaction ID (TXID) in your email.

 ### Monero (XMR)